 This peak is not in the book.
 Rick Baugher climbed the peak in 2014 and found evidence of an earlier ascent.
 Rick’s route to the summit block is not clear.
 Livingston has provided the definitive guide to reach this interesting summit.
 Published November 2018

 Please note that the USGS topo map fails to show FSR-1288 which goes from Dry Basin over to the west side of Midnight Mountain, where it intersects FST-329 which connects to Mahogany Basin via Green Pass.
 The map also fails to show the Highline ATV Trail/FST-316, which runs along the West Face of Peak 9006.
-These are critical errors.
+These are critical omissions.
 Both FSR-1288 and FST-316 are shown on the most recent NFS map for the Montpelier/Soda Springs Ranger Districts.
+USGS Midnight Mountain

 Date of Climb: September 15, 2018

 Snow Hollow Road/FSR-444 is located on the east side of ID-36 exactly 4.7 miles south of Emigration Pass.
 The road is signed and has a large pullout parking area alongside the highway.
 The elevation at the junction of FSR-444 and ID-36 is 6,775 feet.
 Park here because there no parking at the Snow Hollow Trail/FST-499 which is located only 1/8 mile up Snow Hollow Road.